 Ensure that your car is prepared for the journey

-Throughout the year, checking that your car is safe and ready to drive before embarking on journeys is vital.
+Checking that your car is safe and ready to drive regularly before embarking on a journey is vital.
 However, this is especially important during the festive season, as the drop in temperature, often to below freezing, puts you more at risk of dealing with adverse weather.
-It can be helpful to use a service, such as from a Mercedes service plan, to provide you with peace of mind before travelling home in winter, knowing that your vehicle has been checked by an expert and that oil top-ups and courtesy cars are provided in the scheme.

 Getting in the Christmas spirit

 Whether had been on a strict “no Christmas music until December” ban or have been swapping out your favourite playlists in favour for something a little more festive over the past couple of weeks, Christmas music is one of the best ways to get in the Christmas spirit!
-Spotify and Apple music are fantastic resources for this, as there will be a playlist for all the family.
-Music streaming apps can also be incredibly helpful as they allow you to pick and choose something to suit everyone.
-If the little ones are tired of listening to your old festive favourites, they can look for something containing their favourite artists.
-Keeping everyone happy whilst spending time in the car is important over Christmas and helps keep the Christmas spirit at its optimum level!
+Just make sure you have something for everyone.